sec-bit/ckb-zkp/README.md

       cargo run --bin zkp-prove mimc --string=iamsecret
       ```

-      When success, it will create a proof file at proofs_files.
+      When successful, it will create a proof file at proofs_files.

    3. (Optional) Do the verification.